Code-Institute-Submissions/web_studio/README.md

 Please note that, when testing locally, you won't receive a confirmation email after purchase, as the app is sending email after webhook from Stripe is sent, confirming the successful payment.

-And you will need to mark appointment as paid for from within the admin, as we are marking it as paid for after successful webhook from Stripe as well, and localhost is not receiving webhooks from Stripe.
+You will also need to mark appointment as paid for from within the admin, as we are marking it as paid for after successful webhook from Stripe, and localhost is not receiving webhooks from Stripe.